hungctu/LeaderBoard/README.md

 # 1010!
 Block Puzzle Original
 #### 1010!
-Block Puzzle Original is a modern puzzle game that we developed based on inspiration from classic games.
-Simple gameplay will entertain you and train your brain's concentration.
+Block Puzzle Original is a contemporary puzzle game crafted with inspiration drawn from classic favorites.
+Its straightforward gameplay guarantees entertainment while also sharpening your brain's concentration skills.

 ## Leaderboard
-#### In the game 1010 Block Puzzle, my role is to build a Leadboard for users.
-The leadboard will update the players' rankings and display the top 10 people with the highest scores in the game and also your ranking.
+#### In the 1010 Block Puzzle game, my responsibility is to construct a Leaderboard for users.
+This Leaderboard dynamically updates players' rankings, showcasing the top 10 individuals with the highest scores and your own ranking.

 ## Tech Used